 Support Scripps Diabetes Care

 A decade ago, almost 10 million Americans lived with diabetes.
 By 2018, that number has nearly tripled and continues to rise.
 In San Diego alone, 27,000 people seek help for their diabetes at Scripps.
-For 2017-2018, Scripps diabetes care and endocrinology is ranked #14 in the nation by U.S. News & World Report.
+Scripps diabetes care and endocrinology is ranked No. 19 in the nation by U.S. News & World Report and No. 1 in San Diego, 2018-2019.

 And Scripps Whittier Diabetes Institute manages one of the largest American Diabetes Association-recognized education programs in the country.
 Founded in 1982 through the generosity of N. Paul Whittier and the leadership of Willard VanderLaan, MD, it provides screening, patient care and support services and is home to Project Dulce, an award-winning diabetes care and education program that addresses the specific needs of culturally diverse populations.